Dear EFT Community,

 This is what we mean by the art of delivery and it takes time to develop this to a high level.
 However you can start learning the attitude of mind from the start, alongside learning the basics of EFT.
 Cultivate this right from the start and you will get much more out of this than a new skill, or a new tool to add to your kit.
 With EFT we are exploring possibilities hardly dreamt of as yet.

-Once you grasp the idea that in being truly helpful to your clients your own state of mind is so important and begin to practise it, you will realise that is effectively a way of setting your intention for the highest good of the client.
+Once you grasp the idea that in being truly helpful to your clients your own state of mind is so important and begin to practice it, you will realize that is effectively a way of setting your intention for the highest good of the client.
 The rest… is easy!

 You have set your intention and now your job is to get really practical, everything else will happen through you when you really tune in to the client.
 You have to have rapport first of all or you are going nowhere — getting rapport and tuning in are actually the same thing.
 Observe your client minutely, with all your senses, without judgement or interpretation.